BrianJVarley/Angular-JumpStart/README.md

 ```

-> Cloning reference type like Object and Arrays so ngChange still fires.
+> Example: Cloning reference type like Object and Arrays so ngChange still fires.
 > In this case we can use `import { List, Map, fromJS } from 'immutable';` Example usage of `immutable` to cast as immutable object..

 ```JavaScript